 The accuracy of the study delivered will depend on the number of responses provided.
 Furthermore, given the uncertainty of the available data, the results provided will not constitute a basis for the respondent’s carbon footprint.

-The person in charge of processing the Data collected is: Institut du Numérique Responsable, represented by Jean-Christophe Chaussat, president, SIRET 848 096 111 00010, head office 23 boulevard Albert Einstein, 17000 La Rochelle.
+The person in charge of processing the Data collected is: Institut du Numérique Responsable, represented by Vincent Courboulay, administrator, SIRET 848 096 111 00010, head office 23 boulevard Albert Einstein, 17000 La Rochelle.

 The Collected Data will be communicated only to authorized persons within the INR and its duly authorized subcontractors for the realization of the report and the WENR STUDY.
 INR will not release, sell, or share unconsolidated Collected Data with third parties without the prior written consent of the RESPONDENT.